An efficient product roadmap is an integral part of any successful product.

 5. The Capacity Roadmap

-This one is similar to the release roadmap but without dates; it is used as a communication tool among departments or functions and shows what types of products are expected to be created.
-This map is mostly used to discuss resources needed, not specific deliverables.
+This one is similar to the release roadmap but without dates.
+Capacity roadmaps serve as communication tools among departments or functions and show the types of products that the team will create.

 6. The Market Requirements Roadmap